Akuli/math-tutorial/geometry-and-trig.rst

 .. math:: a^2 + b^2 = c^2

-Again, the triangle's corner between a and b must be 90° like it is in the image.
+Again, the angle of the corner between a and b must be a quarter turn, like it is in the image.
 If you're wondering how the heck it works see :ref:`this proof <pythagoras-proof>`.

 Let's solve `c` from the equation by applying `\sqrt{\ \ }` on both sides: